 YOU’RE NEVER GOING TO BELIEVE THIS…

-It’s hard to believe IN this day of Virgil Abloh and Dior collabs, but once upon a time Nike used to make terrible streetwear.
+It’s hard to believe in this age of Abloh and Sakai collabs, but there was a time when Nike used to make terrible streetwear.
 Cheap, awful stuff.
-My fellow designers and I would go on market trips and fawn over other street and fashion brands, then we’d come back and advocate for product at a similar level of execution, and were told there wasn't market support or manufacturing infrastructure to get it made.
+We’d go on market trips and fawn over other street and fashion brands, then come back and advocate for product at a similar level of execution, only to be told there wasn't market support or manufacturing infrastructure.

-At the time I remember feeling particularly annoyed that we were missing out on a chance to talk about our rich running history, especially.
-Nike was a maverick company birthed in the unrest of the 1960s.
-But there wasn't an appetite for this narrative at Nike's innovation obsessed culture.
-The thinking went that Nike should focus on performance, not “lifestyle.”
+At the time I was particularly annoyed that we were missing out on a chance to talk about our rich running history.
+Nike was a maverick company birthed by iconoclasts in the unrest of the 1960s, but at the time there wasn't an appetite for this narrative at Nike’s innovation obsessed culture.
+The thinking was that we should be focusing on athlete performance, not “lifestyle” collections.
 My argument was we were the only ones who cared about this distinction—why should our off-field product be of inferior quality?

 BUILDING THE “THE ROOM”

-The next challenge was to find a space where we could showcase this "all-in" concept.
-As luck would have it, just down the hall from where I sat, there was a vacant office with a lockable door, which I talked facilities into letting me “borrow”.
+The next challenge was to find a space where we could showcase this “all-in” concept.
+As luck would have it, just down the hall from where I sat in the Michael Jordan building, there was a vacant office with a lockable door, which I talked facilities into letting me “borrow”.
+(Because, “soft skills...”)

 Using my experience building department store displays, my idea was to re-create the first Eugene Nike “Athletic Department” store.
-Over a weekend I built the concept room using supplies from the Home Depot down the street.
-I then bought vintage office furniture, scrounged up key props, and we were good to go.
+Over a weekend I built out the concept room using fake wood paneling and Astroturf from the Home Depot down the street.
+I then bought vintage office furniture, scrounged up some key props, and we were good to go.

-The first Nike apparel collections in the late ’70s had neck labels that simply had “Sportswear” knitted under a off-kilter Nike Futura logo.
-A vintage shop on Melrose Avenue had a rack of this stuff called “orange label.”
-Indeed, the mark had been lying fallow for decades, and it felt organic to bring it back.
-However, to distinguish the mark from the well-known existing Futura lockup, I redrew the new/old Sportswear logo based on the original low-res woven neck label, and it became the flagship mark for the collection.
+The first Nike apparel collections in the late ’70s had scratchy woven neck labels with “Sportswear” knitted under an wonky royal blue Nike Futura wordmark with a bright orange swoosh.
+A vintage shop on Melrose Avenue in LA had a rack of this stuff called “Orange Label.”
+Indeed, the mark had been lying fallow for decades, and it felt organic and somehow inevitable to bring it back.
+So, to distinguish the mark from the well-known existing Futura lockup, I redrew the new/old Sportswear logo based on the original low-res woven neck label, creating a hand-drawn version of the “sportswear” font, and submitted it to legal.
+Shockingly, it was approved.
+Nike’s legal department at the time was infamously strict with the mark, and I was certain my messed up “vintage” logo would be flagged.
+It became the flagship mark for the collection, and is still in use to this day.

 Then there was the issue of finding, and in many cases redrawing, all those logos and graphics.
 Nike had a pretty deep archive of footwear, but the apparel and graphic collection wasn’t as robust.
 Over the next year, I redrew and cleaned up every old logo and work mark I could find.
 The upshot of this was a repository I created titled “Every Logo Ever” which, as you can imagine, took on a life of its own internally.